E and B modes of the CMB y-type distortions: polarised kinetic Sunyaev-Zeldovich effect from the reionisation and post-reionisation eras: Power spectrum of E and B modes

-We should note that the above expressions for the angular power spectra is derived by taking $\left(\mathbf{v}\cdot\mathbf{\hat{n}'}\right)^2$ as the source term from eq.(\ref{k_quadrupole}) in eq.(\ref{pol_final}) with unit normalisation.
-The actual signal depends on the frequency of observation with spectra given by eq.(\ref{k_quadrupole}).
 From component separation perspective, we want to decompose the spectrum into a differential blackbody part $g(x)$ and y-type distortion part, $y(x)$.
 In particular, so that we are not affected by the cosmic variance of the primary CMB E-modes and the lensing B-modes, we want a strategy which will eliminate the blackbody part while preserving the y-distortion part.
-In the Rayleigh-Jeans (small frequency) limit, we see that the expressions of y(x) in eq.(\ref{temp_quadpole}) becomes equal to 2, i.e. $\lim_{x\rightarrow0} y(x)=2$, which cancels the factor of 1/2 multiplying $y(x)$ in eq.(\ref{k_quadrupole}).
+In the Rayleigh-Jeans (small frequency) limit, we see that the expressions of y(x) in eq.(\ref{temp_quadpole}) becomes equal to $-2$, i.e. $\lim_{x\rightarrow0} y(x)=-2$, which cancels the factor of 1/2 multiplying $y(x)$ in eq.(\ref{k_quadrupole}).
 Therefore eq.(\ref{cl_ee_2}) and eq.(\ref{cl_bb_2}) give the y-type E and B mode power spectra in the RJ limit in temperature units.
 For the blackbody part the amplitude is equal to $2\left(\mathbf{v}\cdot\mathbf{\hat{n}'}\right)^2$.
 Thus, the blackbody power spectra are actually 4 times the above expressions in temperature units. \bea C^{BB \;\mathrm{y-type}}_{\ell}\Big|_{\mathrm{RJ}}=C^{BB}_{\ell} \;\;\mathrm{and} C^{EE\; \mathrm{y-type}}_{\ell}\Big|_{\mathrm{RJ}}= C^{EE}_{\ell}. \eea and just for the blackbody part for both E and B modes we have, \bea C^{\; \mathrm{y-type}}_\ell\Big|_{\mathrm{RJ}}=\frac{1}{4}C^{\mathrm{Blackbody}}_{\ell}. \eea We can now integrate these expressions numerically to obtain the final results.
 For the integrals over radial $k_1$ and $k_2$ modes, we integrate from $10^{-5}\;\mathrm{Mpc^{-1}}$ to $1.5\;\mathrm{Mpc^{-1}}$ in comoving coordinates.
 The line of sight integration over comoving distances $\chi$ and $\chi'$ are from $z=20$ before the reionisation starts until $z=0$.
 We consider two models for the reionisation history.
 A redshift symmetric model defined by hyperbolic tangent function \cite{lewis2000efficient, heinrich2017complete} and a redshift asymmetric model \cite{DouspisAsymmetric}.
 The ionisation fraction is defined as the ratio between the electron number density and the total hydrogen number density at that redshift, $\mathrm{X_e}(z)=\left(\frac{n_\mathrm{e}(z)}{n_\mathrm{H}(z)}\right)$, where $n_\mathrm{H}(z)=n_\mathrm{H}(0)\left(1+z\right)^3$, $n_\mathrm{H}(0)$ is the hydrogen number density at $z=0$ assuming primordial abundance.
 We assume the first helium reionisation to proceed identically.
 Thus, for the symmetric model the ionisation fraction is given as

 and for asymmetric case,